Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Results and discussions

 In both step-function and spatial quenches, $\Delta(x)$ drops to zero when $g(x)=0$ according to Eq.~\eqref{Eq:DeltaBdG}.
 However, the pair wavefunction $F(x)$ can penetrate into the normal region with $g(x)=0$.
 We will analyze the penetration in different settings and characterize the correlation length $\xi$.
 The correlation function on the noninteracting side according to Eq. (\ref{eq:correlation}) can be evaluated by

 where $r=r' dx$, $n={1,\cdots,n_x}$ and $r'={1,\cdots,n_x/2}$ are integers.

-To extract the exponents from the quench protocols, we fit $F(x)$ in the noninteracting region by the exponential form \eqref{eq:exp-decay} and the power-law form \eqref{eq:power-law}.
-Interestingly, while the power-law fits $F(x)$ better in both step-function and spatial quenches, the exponential form may produce similar exponents even though the fitting does not faithfully go through the data.
+To extract the scaling behavior from the quench protocols, we fit $F(x)$ in the noninteracting region by the exponential form \eqref{eq:exp-decay} and the power-law form \eqref{eq:power-law}.
+As expected, the power-law fits $F(x)$ better in both step-function and spatial quenches.
+However, the exponential form may produce similar exponents even though the fitting does not faithfully go through the data.
 On the other hand, fitting the pair-pair correlation function $C(r)$ with a power-law similar to Eq.~\eqref{eq:power-law} results in significant deviations in both step-function and spatial quenches, but $C(r)$ can be fitted reasonably well with the exponential function $C_0 \exp(-r/\xi_C)$.
 We extract the correlation lengths from $F(x)$ and $C(r)$ and denote them by $\xi_F$ and $\xi_C$, respectively, and introduce the dimensionless quantities $\tilde{\xi}_{C,F}=\xi_{C,F}/L$.
-Moreover, we evaluate the BCS coherence length~\cite{Fetter_book,Leggett}

-from the bulk value in the superfluid region.
-Here the bulk Fermi momentum is calculated from the local density in the superfluid region via $k_f=\pi \rho/2$.
+We also evaluated the BCS coherence length defined in Eq.~\eqref{eq:BCSxi} by using the bulk values on the superfluid side.
 In general, the evaluation of $\xi_{\Delta}$ becomes less reliable when the bulk $\Delta$ suffers strong fluctuations in the weakly interacting regime with $c<1$.
 On the other hand, there are also restrictions on the fitting of $F(x)$ and $C(r)$, as will be explained below.
 In our analysis, we stay within the reliable regimes for extracting the scaling behavior.